 SPIDER-MAN: INTO THE SPIDER-VERSE (2018) Directors: Bob Persichetti, Peter Ramsey and Rodney Rothman

 I know I'm going to get shit for this from some people, but I'm-, I'm barely recommending this; I'm genuinely close to panning this movie outright.
 I can't quite get myself to that, but-eh, well, let me start the positive, 'cause there are some really cool wonderful things about this movie.
 For one, I like Spider-Man's parents, Jefferson Davis and Rio Morales (Brian Tyree Henry and Luna Lauren Velez), for thing, they exist in this world!
 Seriously, it's a little odd that everything is based around his Aunt and Uncle, while there are some narratives that explain the parents' disappearance, I like this change.
 Another thing, I like that we get Miles Morales (Shameik Moore) as Spider-Man, a young, half-African-America, half-Latino intelligent but troubled young kid as the Spider-Man in this version.
-Peter Parker has always been mostly a blank to me, which him versatile as a character I guess, but it sometimes makes him too versatile, and allows him to see to be able to do anything, when I like Spider-Man best when he's limited not just in ability but as a character as well.
-So, I'm kinda there's no Peter Parker here.
+Peter Parker has always been mostly a blank to me, which he is versatile character I guess, but it sometimes makes him too versatile, and allows him to be able to do anything, when I like Spider-Man best is when he's limited not just in ability but as a character as well.
+So, I'm kinda glad there's no Peter Parker here.
 Well, except there is a Peter Parker (Chris Pine) and more importantly, a Peter B. Parker (Jake Johnson) but, I'll get to that in a bit.

 I also, love the animation.
 There's a few styles colliding upon themselves, and almost all of them look amazing and surprisingly, the collision and mixing of them actually does something that most comic book movies don't do particularly well, and that's have a movie that genuinely looks like a comic book.
 All this stuff, I find inspiring and kept giving me hope for this movie that something was gonna click and eventually I was gonna get into it.